My Sci Comm Career Summary

 I love my research and because I love it so much, I enjoy communicating it to the world.
 I decided years ago that I needed to practice at science communication to become better at communicating my own work.
 My first real adventure in science communication was launching my blog, Strictlyfishwrap, in 2012.
 This blog, in addition to some misplaced scallop gonads, landed me a comedy piece on The Colbert Report.
 This piqued my interest even more in developing a diverse set of science communication skills that I could use to share my science with the world.
 I started using Twitter in 2013, that so that helped me stay in touch and learn from other prominent science communicators.

 Since then I got involved in live storytelling and I am a producer for The Story Collider, started my own radio show and podcast The Strictlyfishwrap Science Radio Hour (which is on hold for 2018 while I’m in D.C.), and have written for various blogs like The Plainspoken Scientist.
 Some great folks in New Hampshire even invited me to give a TEDx talk where I explained why the sex life of our seafood matters.
 Since 2018, I am very involved with the Ecological Society of America as the current (2019-2021) Secretary of the ESA Communication & Engagement Section leadership team.
-Most recently, I published an article with my collaborator Gabi Serrato Marks in Scientific American on being scientists with medical conditions and disabilities.
+Last year, I published an article with my collaborator Gabi Serrato Marks in Scientific American on being scientists with medical conditions and disabilities.
+We are now under contract with Columbia University Press for our book Uncharted!

 A full list of all my science communication activities can be found below.